dgrzeszczak/KeyedCodable/README.md

     }
 }
 ```
-By using *KeyedCodable* you don't need to implement ```Codable``` manually so it require a lot less code even for single nested property.

 **By default dot is used as delimiter to separate the inner keys**

 # Flat classes
-Sometimes you may get the json with all properties in one big class.
-Flat feature allows you to group properties into smaller classes.
-It may be also useful for grouping not required properties.
+Flat classes feature allows you to group properties into smaller parts.
+In the example below you can see that:
+- longitude and latitude are placed in json's main class but in the swift's model we 'moved' them into separate struct ```Location```
+- both longitude and latitude are optional.
+If any of them is missing, the location property will be nil.

-## Example JSON
+## Example JSON:
 ```json
 {
     "inner": {